Live Beta

 Too Much, Too Little, and Centered

-Every center in your personality grid can be under-expressed, over-expressed, or centered.
-Recognizing which state you're in — and knowing that centered isn't 'moderate' — changes how you work with yourself.
+Each axis of every harmony — capacity and domain — can be Under, Centered, or Over.
+Three states per axis combine to nine modes per harmony, partitioned into five gate statuses.
+Recognizing which mode you're in — and knowing that centered isn't 'moderate' — changes how you work with yourself.

 Two people sit across from a therapist.
 One can’t stop crying — every conversation is too intense, every emotion arrives at full volume, every room she enters rewrites her mood.
 The other hasn’t cried in years.
 Not suppressing anything, he says.
 Just… nothing comes.
 Both are off-center.
 But in opposite directions.
 And they need completely different things.